-In this video, the third in a six-part series, we team up with human geographer Prof. John Wylie to ask How do you choose methods for research?
+In this video, the third in the series, we team up with human geographer Prof. John Wylie to ask How do you choose methods for research?

 A great way to learn about different methods in human geography is to look at what researchers have done in the past by reading the research literature in academic journals.

 To help you find out more, here are some resources to explore:

 The Geographical Association's toolkit for the independent investigation and A level independent investigation literature review.

 The University of the West of England's guide to completing simple geographical research projects.